NadirZamouche/HouseValue-Forecast/README.md

 <img width="459" alt="Feature Importance" src="https://github.com/NadirZamouche/HouseValue-Forecast/assets/95188070/588f84d1-4657-499e-8f8a-64ea290257ef">

 ## 🔨 Conclusion
+The analysis highlights the importance of ocean proximity, particularly being inland, followed by island properties, in predicting house prices.
+Additionally, median income is also a significant factor in determining housing prices, although slightly less influential compared to ocean proximity.
+This information can be valuable for understanding the drivers of housing market dynamics and making informed decisions in real estate investments or policy-making.
 This model has shown very excellent results since the marginal error is very small, therfore it can be implemented for later use as you can see in this illustration:

 <img width="258" alt="Results" src="https://github.com/NadirZamouche/HouseValue-Forecast/assets/95188070/4ca5fba8-4bcb-4370-9d8b-4b050bb8197b">